Department of LAS Menu

 - Music Department

-Designed to help non-native speakers achieve college-level English proficiency so they can perform competently in academic tasks relevant to their majors.
+Designed to help English language learners achieve college-level English proficiency so they can perform competently in academic tasks relevant to their majors.
 The goal is to enhance students’ ability to read critically, discuss effectively, and present ideas in coherent and effective writing.
 Vocabulary and grammar will be covered in the context of reading and writing.

 Designed to help students achieve greater success in college and in life.
 Topics include many proven strategies for creating greater academic, professional, and personal success, such as time management and note-taking skills.
 In addition, the information literacy skills students develop will not only prepare them for doing original research in college but also equip them for success in the 21st-century workplace.